 Returning to Normal

-Returning to normal may take a few days or weeks, depending on your body's healing power.
-People can lead a normal, healthy life without the gallbladder.
+Returning to normal may take a few weeks or even months, depending on your body’s healing power.
+Most patients feel much better once they are able to eat and enjoy life without a hiatal hernia.

-There will be four small wounds on your abdomen after the operation, three under your right ribs and one at the belly button.
+Wound Care There will be five small wounds on your abdomen after the operation, four under your ribs and one at the belly button.
 These wounds are usually closed with dissolvable stitches.
 These areas need to be kept clean.
-You may shower and bathe when the bandages are removed.
+You may shower and bathe after 24-48 hrs as long as any bandages have been removed.
 You should look at the wounds every day and call the GI Surgery Nurse at (919) 966-8436 if there is redness or any bleeding from these areas.
 Sometimes you will notice bruising around the wounds, this is normal.

 Driving a Car

 Normal bowel habits may be altered by several factors regarding surgery.
 Constipation is common.
-Anesthesia, decreased activity, and narcotic pain medications are factors that may cause constipation.
-You should be aware to increase fiber in your diet as soon as possible and to increases your fluid intake.
+Anesthesia, decreased activity and narcotic pain medications are factors that may cause constipation.
+You should be aware to increase fiber in your diet as soon as possible and to increase your fluid intake.
 If necessary you may take a mild laxative.
-Infrequently patients develop loose stools or diarrhea after a cholecystectomy.
-This may go away within days or may last for several weeks.
-This is easily treated with medication.

 Activity and Exercise

-- A long term complication that may arise months or years after your operation is a: Hernia - A hernia is a protrusion of tissue through a weak spot in your incision.
+- Hernia-A hernia is a protrusion of tissue through a weak spot in your incision.
 Hernias are not common after laparoscopic surgery, but do occur.
 An operation is necessary to repair the hernia.

-This information is being provided to help patients understand laparoscopic cholecystectomy.
+This information has been provided to help patients understand laparoscopic Nissen fundoplication.
 You should talk with your physician about any medical advice dealing with your medical diagnosis.